Tokeiya/XorShiftAddSharp/README.md

 ## Overview

 - There is the implementation of almost same semantics of "[xsadd.c](https://github.com/MersenneTwister-Lab/XSadd/blob/master/xsadd.c)" and "[xsadd.h](https://github.com/MersenneTwister-Lab/XSadd/blob/master/xsadd.h)". ([XorShiftAddCore](https://github.com/Tokeiya/XorShiftAddSharp/blob/master/XorShiftAddSharp/XorShiftAddCore.cs))
-- Implementation of Inherited by System.Random are available. ([XorShiftAdd](https://github.com/Tokeiya/XorShiftAddSharp/blob/master/XorShiftAddSharp/XorShiftAdd.cs))
+- There is the implementation of Inherited by System.Random. ([XorShiftAdd](https://github.com/Tokeiya/XorShiftAddSharp/blob/master/XorShiftAddSharp/XorShiftAdd.cs))
 - Xml documentations are available (but currently partially)
 - Compared tests from original library are passed.

+## Change Log

+### ver0.1

+Initial release.

+### ver 0.2

+Changed XorShiftAdd psesudo-random generator's internal state from `Span<uint>` to `InternalState` struct.
+Unfortunately this is a devastating changes from ver 0.1 .